 Whether walking or running, the 3DTriSport records your movements with incredible precision.
 And it’s not just your steps, either.
 Your distance is tracked, too.

-This little unit also keeps a log of how long you’ve been exercising.
-And if you want to know how many calories you’ve burned in the process, that information is saved.
+This little unit keeps a log of how long you’ve been exercising.
+If you want to know how many calories you’ve burned in the process, that information is saved.

 When you want to review your records, change modes to see everything logged.
 The 3DTriSport saves up to 30 days of activity for easy viewing.